nh-server/switch-guide/docs/user_guide/emummc/launching_cfw.md

 &nbsp;

+!!!tip "Keep emuMMC offline at all times"
+    You should keep your emuMMC(emunand) offline (or with 90dns) at all times.
+Not doing this will likely result in a ban

 ### Instructions

 !!! tip ""
-    1. Power on your Switch into RCM, and upload the Hekate payload
+    1. Power on your Switch into RCM, and inject the Hekate payload
     2. Navigate to `Launch` using the touch screen
-    3. Find `Atmosphere Fusee-Primary` and launch it
+    3. Find `Atmosphere FSS0 EmuMMC` and launch it

 Your Switch is now booting into Atmosphere.